stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 We could do this in `O(n*log(n))` time by first sorting the list and
-then counting the occurrences with a simple fold.
-That would be nice
+then counting the occurrences with a simple fold from the left.
-and functional and declarative and all the good things.
-Still, it would
+That would be nice and functional and declarative and all the good things.
-be slower than necessary, and sometimes, writing programs is all about
+Still, it would be slower than necessary, and sometimes, writing programs
-performance.
-So, instead of sorting the list and folding, we iterate
+is all about performance.
+So, instead of sorting the list and folding,
-over the list once, keeping track of the counts in a mutable
+we iterate over the list once, keeping track of the counts in a mutable
-array.
+array (this is an example of a [radix sort](https://en.wikipedia.org/wiki/Radix_sort)
+that runs in O(n) complexity).

 Here's the counting part: